 A student who has completed the curriculum:

-- Finnish students have an opportunity to join TASLO, a local organisation uniting Finnish medical students.
+Finnish students can join TASLO, a local organisation uniting Finnish medical students.

 To be able to communicate with local patients, some knowledge of the Estonian language is required as well.
-A limited number of Estonian courses are a compulsory part of the curriculum, but the students should also put additional effort into learning Estonian (passing the compulsory courses alone might not be sufficient).
+A limited number of Estonian courses are a compulsory part of the curriculum.
+Still, students should also put additional effort into learning Estonian (passing the required courses alone might not be sufficient).

 The following structure of the programme applies to the current academic year.
 To view the most updated version, please visit the University of Tartu Study Information System and choose the next academic year (if available).

 The Faculty of Medicine of the University of Tartu has been the springboard for Estonian doctors and medical researchers since the founding of the alma mater in 1632.
 The faculty is committed to improving the health of Estonians and beyond through studies, training for medical staff, science and social responsibility.

 The Faculty of Medicine comprises six institutes: the Institute of Biomedicine and Translational Medicine, the Institute of Pharmacy, the Institute of Dentistry, the Institute of Clinical Medicine, the Institute of Family Medicine and Health and the Institute of Sport Sciences and Physiotherapy.

 The alumni of the faculty make up 99% of Estonian doctors, dentists and pharmacists and the majority of renowned exercise and sports scientists, physiotherapists and sports coaches.

 The Biomedicum is the academic building for preclinical subjects of the Faculty of Medicine of the University of Tartu.

 Tartu University Hospital is the largest healthcare provider in Estonia.
 High-quality tertiary medical care is offered in nearly all specialities.
 At the same time, Tartu University Hospital is the only institution to perform organ transplantations in Estonia.